The Invisible Thread (book)

 Observed reviews were uniformly positive, with reviewers citing the impact of the writing, the depiction of the incarceration, and the countervailing presence of humor.
 Matthew Teorey writes that the "stories are so personal and the characters are so realistic that a reader cannot help but identify and empathize," while Phyllis Graves admires the "clear, smoothly written style."
 Of the incarceration, Zena Sutherland writes that Uchida attains "a sharper focus [relative to Journey to Topaz and sequels] on those horrors and on the emotional anguish that accompanied physical stress and deprivation" while Graves calls these depictions "an eye-opener" and "thought-provoking and important for giving young people a firsthand account of our inhumanity to others."
 Phyllis G. Sidorsky cites the "elements of humor and warmth that provide balance to the life of this woman who was to write more than 30 memorable books for children."

-Might also like Journey to Topaz by Yoshiko Uchida; Looking Like the Enemy: My Story of Imprisonment in Japanese-American Internment Camps: Young Reader's Edition by Mary Matsuda Gruenewald; Fred Korematsu Speaks Up by Laura Atkins and Stan Yogi
+Might also like Journey to Topaz by Yoshiko Uchida; Looking Like the Enemy: My Story of Imprisonment in Japanese-American Internment Camps: Young Reader's Edition by Mary Matsuda Gruenewald; A Place to Belong by Cynthia Kadohata

 - Yoshiko Uchida, The Invisible Thread (New York: Julian Messner, 1991), 5; Rocio G. Davis, "Ethnic Autobiography as Children's Literature: Laurence Yep's The Lost Garden and Yoshiko Uchida's The Invisible Thread ," Children's Literature Association Quarterly 28.2 (2003), 94.